 The wooden storage box is also beautiful and protects the product.
 This is something that many manufacturers will not give you at this price.

-While the BLUE mics definitely have more presence than the Neumann, it also seemed to have a little less ‘air’ and openness, although you would only become aware of this subtle difference in a head-to-head comparison.
+The BLUE mics definitely have more presence than the Neumann, but the Neumann seemed to have a little less “air” and openness.
+However, you wouldn’t notice this slight difference unless you listened to them side by side.

 Is Blue a good brand for microphones?

-Microphones is most well-known for its highly popular USB microphones, including the Yeti and Snowball.
-This mics company also makes quality professional XLR, a condenser microphone (FET and tube), and ribbon microphones.
+Most people know Microphones for its very famous USB microphones, such as the Yeti and Snowball.
+This company also makes high-quality professional XLR, FET and tube condensers, and ribbon microphones.

 Is the bottle in need of phantom power?